Introduction

 - Identifying anyone you know from school or previous internships

 Starting with established connections makes the first days less isolating and helps you integrate into the analyst class more quickly.
+Your analyst class will be your primary community for the next two to three years.

 Reach Out to Recent Analysts